pingcap/docs/tidb-cloud/manage-user-access.md

 ## Sign in

-1. Navigate to the TiDB Cloud login page: <https://tidbcloud.com>.
+1. Go to the TiDB Cloud login page: <https://tidbcloud.com>.

 2. On the TiDB Cloud login page, sign in with Google, GitHub, or email.

 ## Sign out

-To sign out from TiDB Cloud, click your account name and select Logout.
+In the upper-right corner of the TiDB Cloud console, click your account name and select **Logout**.

 ## Manage user passwords